Editorial guide

 Deep work is not a personality trait.
 It is a set of repeatable conditions: protected time, clear targets, start cues, and recovery.
 This guide separates habits from hype—and from product dashboards you do not need.

 This is the habit guide.
+For a shorter orientation on what deep work means for developers—and when to defend it—read deep work for developers (overview).
 For how a sprint-shaped product fits that habit, read the deep work app pillar linked below—it covers the same theme with a product lens.

 Editorial illustration of a protected deep coding block